-In this sub-section we focus on a particular family of approaches to dynamic neural networks, called \textbf{conditional computation}.
-This concept was originally motivated by the dynamic selection of neurons of a neural network \citep{bengio-etal:2013estimating,bengio-etal:2015conditional}.
-More recently, it has often been used to refer to as a process of dynamically selecting parts of a neural network.
+In this subsection, we focus on a particular family of approaches to dynamic neural networks, called \textbf{conditional computation}.
+This concept was originally motivated by the dynamic selection of neurons of a neural network~\citep{bengio-etal:2013estimating,bengio-etal:2015conditional}.
+More recently, it has often been used to refer to the process of dynamically selecting parts of a neural network.
 A narrow view of conditional computation is to see $g(\cdot)$ as an adaptive neural network which dynamically reduces or grows the number of computation units (such as neurons and layers).
 As a result, computation can adapt to changing conditions, and we can seek a good accuracy-latency trade-off by this adaptation mechanism.

-A common way to achieve this is to learn how to skip some computation steps so that we can work with a necessary sub-set of the network \citep{xu-and-mcauley:2023survey}.
-One of the simplest methods, sometimes called \textbf{early stopping}, is to stop the computation at some point during reading or generating a sequence.
+A common way to achieve this is to learn how to skip some computation steps so that we can work with a subset of the network~\citep{xu-and-mcauley:2023survey}.
+One of the simplest methods, sometimes called \textbf{early exiting}, is to stop the computation at some point during encoding or decoding a sequence.
 This technique is often used in practical sequence generation applications where a low latency is required.
-Suppose $y_1...y_{n_{\mathrm{max}}}$ is the longest sequence that the system can generate, and $\mathbf{s}_1...\mathbf{s}_{n_{\mathrm{max}}}$ is the corresponding sequence of the states of the top-most Transformer layer.
-Then we develop a model $f_{\mathrm{stop}}(\cdot)$ that takes one hidden state $\mathbf{s}_i$ at a time and produces a distribution of a binary variable $c \in \{\mathrm{stop},\mathrm{nonstop}\}$
+Suppose $y_1 \cdots y_{n_{\mathrm{max}}}$ is the longest sequence that the system can generate, and $\mathbf{s}_1\cdots\mathbf{s}_{n_{\mathrm{max}}}$ is the corresponding sequence of the hidden states of the top Transformer layer.
+Then we develop a model $f_{\mathrm{stop}}(\cdot)$ that takes one hidden state $\mathbf{s}_i$ at a time and produces a distribution of a binary variable $c \in \{\mathrm{stop},\mathrm{nonstop}\}$:

 The generation process terminates if $\Pr(\mathrm{stop}|\mathbf{s}_i)$ is sufficiently large, for example

 where $\theta_{\mathrm{stop}}$ denotes the minimal margin for distinguishing the two actions\footnote{An equivalent form of Eq. (\ref{eq:conditional-computation-simple-early-stop}) is $\Pr(\mathrm{stop}|\mathbf{s}_i) \ge \frac{1 + \theta_{\mathrm{stop}}}{2}$.}.
 This formulation is also related to the stopping criterion problem that is frequently discussed in search algorithms for sequence generation. $f_{\mathrm{stop}}(\cdot)$ can be designed in several different ways.
 For example, in many practical applications, the stopping criterion is based on simple heuristics.
 Alternatively, we can define the function $f_{\mathrm{stop}}(\cdot)$ as a neural network and train it using labeled data.